-7. Establish a Good Working Relationship with Other Commissioners more familiar with each other during your service, be mindful that a majority of commission should not meet outside of scheduled commission meetings to discuss matters within your jurisdiction.
+7. Establish a Good Working Relationship with Other Commissioners

+On many occasions, the success or failure of the efforts of a commissioner is largely dependent on the degree of cooperation among the individual commissioners.
+To help build a consensus around common goals and objectives, commissioners will often have to reconcile contradictory viewpoints.
+While commissioners are encouraged to become more familiar with each other during your service, be mindful that a majority of commission should not meet outside of scheduled commission meetings to discuss matters within your jurisdiction.
 That could give rise to a violation of State law regarding open meetings, as public business should not be conducted outside of meetings that are open to the public.